The Abelian Sandpile Model on Fractal Graphs: Periodicity

-Since the only vertices in $G$ connected to $F$ are the vertices in $B$, we can apply the same process as above each time we topple the vertices in $B$, and thus conclude that $G|_F$ and $S|_F$ have the same vertex wise values as desired. \end{proof}
+Since the only vertices in~${G \setminus F}$ connected to~$F$ are the vertices in~$B$, we can stabilize~$\eta$ on all of~$G$ by repeatedly stabilizing it on~$F$ whenever~$F$ has an unstable vertex, then toppling all of the vertices on~$B$ once.
+The vertices outside of~$B$ may be stabilized arbitrarily.
+Hence ${\eta\big|_G}^{\circ}$ and ${\eta\big|_S}^{\circ}$ agree on~$F$. \end{proof}

-\begin{cor} For a configuration $\eta$ that satisfies Theorem \ref{thm:invarianceConf}, vertices in $G|_F$ are eventually periodic with respect to the addition and stabilization of $\eta$. \end{cor}
+\begin{cor} For a configuration~$\eta$ that satisfies \ref{thm:invarianceConf}, vertices in~$F$ are eventually periodic with respect to the addition and stabilization of~$\eta_F$.
+That is, letting~${f_v(k)}$ denote~${(k\eta_F \oplus \eta_G)(v)}$ for each~${v \in F}$, we have that each~$f_v(k)$ is eventually periodic. \end{cor}